The Power of Positive Psychology

 Use your strengths in your job search

-Likewise, you may want to take some time to gather past experiences showing how your strengths have enabled you to perform well in a job.
+Likewise, you should take some time to gather past experiences showing how your strengths have enabled you to perform well in a job.
 These examples provide good reasons for a sympathetic employer to hire you.

 Knowing your strengths is a source of motivation.
 Playing to your strengths begins with knowing what they are.
 Your strengths are where you can be confident that you can do well in it with less effort, and improvements happen faster.